Acupuncture & Herbal Medicine

 What is acupuncture?

 Fine, sterile, single-use filiform needles stimulate points on meridians throughout the body.
 It is a complete medical system that was developed in China thousands of years ago and spread throughout Asia and the world.
-I like to think of it as listening to your body and utilizing needles or other techniques to bring things back into balance
+I like to think of it as having a conversation with your body and utilizing needles or other techniques to bring things back into balance

 Can acupuncture help me with…?

 Acupuncture has been shown to be effective for many conditions of the body, emotions and mind.
-It has been shown through many studies to be particularly effective at alleviating pain.
+Many studies find acupuncture to be particularly effective at alleviating pain.
 You can find more information here

 Herbal medicine is also effective and powerful.
 Combined, they can allow for deeper and more effective treatments